 There are several ways in which you can learn the Chinese language.

 We are an authorised Chinese Test Centre for the Chinese Proficiency Test.

 Learn more about award and non-award Chinese language courses.

-The University of Adelaide's Professional and Continuing Education (PCE) offers a range of non-award Chinese language courses catering for the beginner to the more advanced learner.
-The Confucius Institute works closely with PCE to make available opportunities for Chinese language study in Adelaide.
+The University of Adelaide's Professional and Continuing Education (PACE) offers a range of non-award Chinese language courses catering for the beginner to the more advanced learner.
+The Confucius Institute works closely with PACE to make available opportunities for Chinese language study in Adelaide.

-Courses at PCE are open to everyone, and formal qualifications are not required.
-Classes are held in the evenings on PCE’s premises.
-Full year language courses, for different levels of existing language proficiency, commence end of March which offer structured progression developing the different macro skills (reading, writing, listening and speaking) while learning the language.
-Intensive courses in select languages, for beginner-level learners, are offered in the summer program at the start of January each year.
-PCE also offers short introductory language courses which provide learners with select, basic communication skills.
+Courses at PACE are open to everyone, and formal qualifications are not required.
+Classes are held in the evenings on PACE’s premises.
+In 2021, PACE will offer Introductory and Intensive Chinese courses, which will commence in September, and offer structured progression developing the different macro skills (reading, writing, listening and speaking) while learning the language.

 Chinese for University students